Mid Cornwall · PL25 · Cornwall Council Mid

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Austell, that work is shaped by the place itself — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Victorian terraces in the clay villages.
+The way we approach extension in St Austell starts with a measured walk-round — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Edwardian villas.

 - Conservation Area